vscholl/neon_veg_classify_species/README.md

 In RStudio, click the "neon_veg_classify_species.Rproj" file to open this R project.

 Open "01-main.R".
-Within this main script, run each script in sequence:

 ### 1. Main
 Install packages and define parameters for the other scripts.
 Download NEON woody vegetation data from the API and load it directly into R.
+Within this main script, run each of the following scripts in sequence to reproduce the analysis:

 ### 2. Create tree features
 A point and circular polygon feature is created based on each tree location and maximum crown diameter measurement.
 These features are saved as shapefiles within the "data/data_output" folder.